sweavo/devops-course-starter/README.md

 If you don't have `bash` and `make`, or if this didn't work, then the manual steps are listed below.

-### python conflict

-**Note: this is old now that we use Docker; flake8 and black could be reinstated**

-The deployment target has no python after 3.7.11, but the commit hooks for flake8 and black need a later python than 3.8.
-So I took out all the poetry declarations of flake8 and so on.
-So you have to keep your python tidy by yourself again.

 ## Trello Setup